AndrewBavuels/AndrewBavuels/README.md

 - **Microsoft Power BI:** DAX, Power Query, and Power Pivot
 - **Tableau**

+📫 I’m currently seeking new opportunities where I can leverage my skills in data analysis, data science, and machine learning to drive impactful results.
+If you know of any roles or projects that could be a great fit, I’d love to hear from you!
 <!--
 **AndrewBavuels/AndrewBavuels** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.